Jenna Lee: Fox Business Network

 Lee was hired by FOX News Chairman & CEO Roger Ailes in 2007.
 With Nicole Petallides, the duo were the original anchors of Fox Business Morning on Fox Business Network when the channel made its debut on October 15, 2007.

 FOX later added Lee as a contributor to Money for Breakfast and as an anchor to the web-only FoxBusiness.com Live Morning Edition, which launched in February 2009.
 Upon the cancellation of Money for Breakfast in December 2009, Lee gained a role on Imus in the Morning, the show that took its time slot.

 The last airing of Fox Business Morning was in May 2010, after which it was replaced by Best of Imus as the lead-in to Imus in the Morning.

 Transition to Fox News Channel

 Lee left Fox Business Network in July 2010 and joined Fox News Channel, where she replaced Jane Skinner as Jon Scott's co-anchor on Happening Now.
 She was the first personality to go from Fox Business Network to Fox News Channel.

 On June 2, 2017, Lee announced on Happening Now that she was leaving Fox News immediately to pursue other projects and opportunities.
-In 2018, Lee launched the SmartHer News, which she described as an "fact based, nonpartisan" digital news platform.
+In 2018, Lee launched the SmartHer News, which she described as a "fact based, nonpartisan" digital news platform.